 Add the peas and corn to the meat mixture – these will just warm up in the oven and don’t need to be pre-cooked with the other ingredients.

-Pour the meat filling into the bottom of an 8×8 glass baking dish, spreading it around to cover the bottom of the dish.
+Pour the meat filling into the bottom of an 8×8 glass baking dish (aka square casserole dish), spreading it around to cover the bottom of the dish.

 Add the mashed potatoes on top of the shepherd’s pie filling and smooth it out with a spatula.

 Use a fork and lightly rake the entire surface of the mashed potatoes one way and then the other direction.
-This helps the top brown evenly.
+This helps the top brown evenly and gives it a really pretty look.

-Place the dish on a parchment lined baking sheet and bake on the middle rack of the oven for about 25 minutes or until the potatoes begin to brown.
+Place the dish on a parchment lined baking sheet and bake on the middle rack of the oven for about 25 minutes or until the potatoes begin to turn golden brown.

 Let it cool for a few minutes then serve warm, making sure to get plenty of the mashed potatoes and filling in each serving!